softius/phlow/docs/concepts.md

 ## Events
 An event denotes something that happens.

-* **Start Node**: Acts as a workflow trigger.
+* **Start**: Acts as a workflow trigger.
 A workflow can have only Start Node.
-* **End Node**: Represents the result of the process and indicates that the workflow has reached the completion phase.
+* **End**: Represents the result of the process and indicates that the workflow has reached the completion phase.
-* **Error Node**: Represents an exception within the workflow which might trigger a different path in workflow execution.
+* **Error   **: Represents an exception within the workflow which might trigger a different path in workflow execution.

 ## Actions
 An actions denotes something that must be _done_.
 It represents a single unit of work within the workflow, which usually can not be broken down into further steps.